dsw7/n-Bridges/README.rst

     }

 And **P**, **Q**, **R**, **S** are unique residue position numbers.
-A mathematical description of the mapping algorithm can be found in the Mapping_algorithm_ section.
+A mathematical description of the mapping algorithm can be found in the Algorithm_ section.

 Mapping algorithm
 --------------------------------------------------
-.. _Mapping_algorithm:
+.. _Algorithm:

 The mapping algorithm assumes a cluster consisting of *CE*, *SD* and *CG* coordinates, alongside three satellite points *S1*, *S2*, and *S3*.
 Here, the three satellite points